catlukemich/VoskKeyboardProxy/readme.md

 - pywinauto
 - sounddevice
 - pyperclip
+- ttkbootstrap

 In order to install them all in one go, issue the following command to the command line (provided that you have python on the PATH - most probably you do):

-`python -m pip install vosk PIL keyboard pywinauto sounddevice pyperclip`
+`python -m pip install vosk PIL keyboard pywinauto sounddevice pyperclip ttkbootstrap`

 This application also depends on the recognition models: polish and english,